|Best Remote Control Trolling Motor||Minn Kota Terrova||Check Price||

 A trolling motor that can be operated with remote control is a good choice for anglers who want a motor primarily for trolling.
 A wireless remote lets you control the motor while you move about the boat tending trolling lines, netting fish, and attending to others who may be aboard while operating the motor simultaneously.
 Such a motor is also a good choice for boats that don’t lend themselves to a foot control motor, such as a pontoon boat or a saltwater bay boat.

 Best Remote Control Trolling Motor: Minn Kota Terrova

-The Terrova comes with wireless remote control that lets you run the motor without the foot control.
+The Terrova comes with a wireless remote control that lets you run the motor without the foot control.
 Among many other capabilities, the remote has an autopilot capability—choose your direction, activate the iPilot, and the Terrova will automatically keep you on that course, adjusting for wind and current on the way.
-It also is a spot lock trolling motor, meaning it automatically keeps the boat in one place, and an intuitive electric foot control that is superior to cable steering.
+It also has spot lock technology, meaning it automatically keeps the boat in one place.
+It also has an intuitive electric foot control that is superior to cable steering.
 The 36-volt version generates an impressive 112 pounds of thrust.

 Do You Primarily Go Bass Fishing?

 Bass anglers are best served by a bow-mounted trolling motor that has two attributes.